 \section{Discussion}

-Accurate and rapid prediction of the material property is a challenging problem.
-The recent major advance of deep learning and the emerge of large-scale material databases empower the development of the application of machine learning technologies in the field.
-However, the variant material structure still stands in the way hindering immense success of these technologies.
-Graph representation is concise and useful in describing variant structures.
-The GCN built on graph representation could effectively handle most materials analysis tasks.
-The undirected graph could hardly carry the higher dimensional topology, which is vital to understand the interaction between atoms.
-This paper defines a new convolutional operation that involves three-dimensional topological information.
+Accurate and rapid prediction of the physical properties of materials is a challenging problem.
+The recent major advance of deep learning and the emergence of large-scale material databases empower the development of machine learning technologies in the field.
+However, the variant material structure still stands in the way, hindering the immense success of these technologies.
+The graph-based representation is concise and helpful in describing variant structures and effectively handling most materials analysis tasks.
+The undirected graph could hardly carry the higher-dimensional topology, which is vital to understanding the atoms' interaction.
+This paper develops the k-NAGCN model that involves three-dimensional topological information.

 The three-dimensional information makes the process more complex than the operation on the graph.
-For materials, one of the core problems is that the operation should be rotation invariant in the three-dimensional space.
-Inspired by the classic SIFT algorithm, we propose to rotate each atom's neighborhood in 3D space according to the nearest neighbor's coordinates.
-The new description is rotation invariant.
-Moreover, Both \citet{RN19} and \citet{RN5} reported reduced calculation efficiency after involved the 3D information into consideration.
-The additional computational cost of calculating the new description depends on the total number of atoms in the structure and the neighborhood scales s, which is a constant.
-Thus, the computational complexity is $O(s×n)~O(n)$.
-The increased computational cost doesn't affect the forward/backward process and doesn't slow down the training process.
-Besides, the experiments present that the new convolutional operation performs faster than looping over all bonded atoms.
+One of the core problems is that the operation should be rotation invariant in the three-dimensional space.
+Inspired by the classic SIFT algorithm, we propose to rotate a new description that is rotation invariant.
+Moreover, Both \cite{RN19} and \cite{hoffmann2019data} reported reduced calculation efficiency after involving the 3D information into consideration.
+The additional computational cost of the new convolution depends on the total number of atoms in the structure and the neighborhood scales $s$, which is a constant.
+Thus, the computational complexity for description calculation is $O(s \times n)$.
+The above computational cost does not affect the forward/backward process and has little impact on the training process.

-The concept of 'scale' should also be considered in the new model.
-The existing methods loop over all the atom pairs that 'bonded' to sum up all neighbor atoms' effects.
-We can eliminate the connected matrix in the new network structure and consider the proper scale parameter to prospect the corresponding local area.
-The re-introduction of the scale aspect helps the future applications of existing deep neural networks in chemistry.
+The concept of scale is one significant difference between the existing model and the new model.
+Most existing methods loop over all the chemically bonded atom pairs and sum up the atomic interaction.
+The k-NAGCN eliminates the connected matrix and considers the proper scale parameter to prospect the corresponding local structure.
+One may question about the fixed scale parameter would limit the flexibility of the model.
+However, the atomic interaction can be learned from data by considering the atom features and 3D atomic configuration, and it is unnecessary to be predefined.